 Teachers are often faced with a dilemma when multiple children are clamoring for their attention: which child’s needs to address first?
 With limited time and resources, educators are forced to [...]

 Zman Matan Toraseinu is upon us, the time when my toddler starts asking me: is Hashem going to give us the Torah again this year?
-Indeed, we are meant to [...]
+Indeed, we [...]

 In the world of Chinuch, parents and educators may not see the results of their extensive efforts through the droughts of “winter”.
 Pesach comes to teach us a lesson about [...]

 Last year, reading the submissions and making the reference calls for the Chinuch Award nominees was a tremendous privilege, and truly inspirational.
 I remember thinking about whether it would [...]